Gifted and Talented

-The referral window is now closed.
-Please contact the Site Leader or GT Teacher at your student’s school if you have any questions.
+The September referral window is now closed please contact the GT representative/site leader at your building if you have questions.
+Referrals are accepted on a case by case basis throughout the school year.

 We envision schools where giftedness and high potential are recognized, valued, and nurtured in children from all backgrounds, and where these individuals develop their potential to become creative, well-adjusted, productive citizens.